kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Andy Watson."

-"Alright, Mrs. Watson.
+"Alright, Mr. Watson.
 I am Doctor Berry Spring and I will be caring for you."
 A couple more of hazmat suits came in at the same time, with a cart as well.
 "Don't worry.
 They're nurses."
 I can even see the prepared food on top of the cart.
 It wasn't recognizable to me though.
 "Do you know what year it is?"

 "Two thousand sixteen?"